 Industry connections and resources

 As Melbourne Polytechnic has long established relationships with industry leaders, you will be provided assistance to secure work placement with major pathology collection centres around Melbourne and those within major hospitals Melbourne Polytechnic’s relationships with industry leaders such as key pathology collection centres around Melbourne and those within major hospitals.

-You will be qualified to work as a senior pathology collector in the private and public health sector, such as medical centres, hospitals and pathology collection centres.
+You will be qualified to work as a pathology collector in the private and public health sector, such as medical centres, hospitals and pathology collection centres.

 Questioning, practical demonstration, assignments/essays, role plays, simulation and practical placement.
 Please note it is a compulsory requirement of the course to undertake 35 hours of practical placement and to perform at least 20 ‘live bleeds’ (undertaken during class and on placement).
 The course will not be suitable for people who cannot perform blood collection.